BigCat3997/dynamic-excel-handler/README.md

 # dynamic-excel-handler

-Sample which parse a excel file as dynamic object.
+Sample which parse an Excel file as dynamic object.